 The GlobalMed camera is an analog camera.
 This means a fairly complicated setup that requires you to use the video capture device that Globalmed provides with it.

 **Only the VSee customized version of the Minrray PTZ works with VSee.
-If you get a non-customized Minrray, you will have aspect ratio issues.
+If you get a non-customized Minrray camera, you may experience issues.

 For more information about VSee telepresence system, to see VSee’s remote PTZ feature in action, or to purchase a customized Minrray for VSee, please contact sales.